diskerror/Doodle/README.md

 + Place for common files (lib directory).
 + Help system based on DocBlocks (laminas/laminas-server).
 + Caches list of commands.
 Automatically rebuilt on error.
++ "Application\App.php" now handles app namespaces without tasks or actions.
+Using "project main main [params]" can be called with "project [params]".
+Application, always sends -h or --help to the help task for that namespace.

 # Featured Projects
 Most of my small project files have been moved into this repository.
 The best of them that have been fully integrated into this framework are listed below.